About

 Nurture an authentic contribution to a better world.

 Hi, I’m Tess.
-I am an accredited mindfulness teacher, social justice researcher, and a facilitator of hope and empowerment.
+I am an accredited mindfulness teacher, Active Hope facilitator, social justice researcher and a mother.
 I draw on my experience in the social justice sector to offer mindfulness and compassion for our times.

-I had a period of burn out after an intense period of working for human rights and the climate.
-I was exhausted and lost my drive.
+I’ve had my fair share of burn out which was what led me to look for sustaining practices in the first place.
+After an intense period of working for human rights and the climate I was exhausted and lost my drive.
 I found myself either lost in feelings of despair or overwhelmed about just having too much to do.

 Connection and compassion for a better world

-Today I support people to live life full of meaning, connection, compassion, joy and purpose: helping people to connect more deeply with themselves and others and to find an authentic contribution to a better world.
+Today I aim to share the practices that have benefitted me with others, supporting people to connect more deeply with themselves and others and to find an authentic contribution to a better world.

-I also continue to work as a researcher and campaigner, focusing primarily on violence against women and girls, homelessness, trauma, mental health, diversity and inclusion, racial and climate justice, and aim to bring this knowledge and understanding into the way I support people and organisations.
+I also continue to work as a social justice researcher, focusing primarily on violence against women and girls, homelessness, trauma, mental health, diversity and inclusion, racial and climate justice, and aim to bring this knowledge and understanding into the way I support people and organisations.
 Find out more about my research work at tessahorvathresearch.co.uk.

 Credentials

-Co-founder of Active Hope London which runs leadership and facilitation trainings for change makers.
+• Co-founder of Active Hope London which ran leadership and facilitation trainings for change makers.

 Inspiration